 A simple fix to this issue would be to reboot the TV.
-However, if the flickering persists after rebooting, then remove the possible interferences such as appliances, phones, or other electronics sharing the same power outlet with the TV.
+However, if the flickering persists after rebooting, remove possible interferences such as appliances, phones, or other electronics sharing the same power outlet with the TV.

 If the flickering still doesn’t stop, turn off the energy-saving feature using the following procedure:

-- Go to TV Settings and select “Picture“.
+- Go to TV Settings and select “Picture.”

-- On clicking the picture, you’ll see several options one of them will be the TV set to energy-saving mode.
+- On clicking the picture, you’ll see several options.
+One of them will be the TV set to energy-saving mode.